Preventing Sudden Cardiac Arrest In Young Athletes

 5. Can my child return to play if these conditions are found?

 The goal of identifying these underlying issues is first and foremost to protect the athlete from unnecessary risk of SCA.
 However, ideally we all want to see athletes return to playing sports safely.
 Many of these abnormalities can be corrected/managed with surgery, intervention, or medication that allows athletes to return to play.
-However, it is important to know that some findings can lead to a need to change or restrict sports participation because the risk of playing that sport may be too high, even with management.
+However, some findings can lead to a need to change or restrict sports participation because the risk of playing that sport may be too high, even with management.
 There are also times when the decision to play a particular sport is a judgment call and is made in conjunction with the athlete and their family, accepting that there is some risk involved.

 Call us and ask for a sports cardiac screening if you would like your athlete to have this testing.